aparkening/recipe_costs_frontend/README.md

 This repository houses the JavaScript frontend that interacts with the [Rails API](https://github.com/aparkening/recipe_costs_api).

 **App Features**
-- Recipe costs are calculated per recipe and per serving.
+- Recipe total costs are automatically calculated once ingredients are added.
+If servings are entered, cost per serving is also calculated.
 - Ingredient conversions are automatic.
 Recipe amounts entered as cups will seamlessly take advantage of costs entered as liters or gallons, for example.
 - App-wide ingredients provide fast recipe creation.
 Users can create, modify, and delete ingredients.
 - Recipes can be easily created, modified, and deleted.
-- Search bar allows recipe search by name.
+- Search bar makes it simple to find recipes by name.

 ## Installation